Heads up! These docs are for v1, which is no longer maintained. Check out the latest version of the CityBikes API.

 Welcome to the CityBikes API documentation page.
 This is a brief explanation on how to use CityBikes data.

-The system currently supports only JSON and HTML format
+The system currently supports only JSON.

 You can add a callback parameter to use it with JSONP